METEOR: Melody-aware Texture-controllable Symbolic Orchestral Music Generation via Transformer VAE: Methods

-The melody is one of the most crucial elements in music, as it often makes a piece easily recognizable~\cite{stefani1987melody}.
-Therefore, a main focus of our model is melodic fidelity.
-In other words, the model aims to keep the melody between the original piece and the generated piece, with possibly different textures in the accompaniment parts.
+Melodies are crucial elements in music, as they often make a piece easily recognizable~\cite{stefani1987melody}.
+Thus, a key focus of our model is melodic fidelity, ensuring that the original melody is preserved in the generated extract, with possibly different textures in the accompaniment parts.
+Models preserving the melody often insert \emph{a posteriori} a track containing the melody played by a generic instrument (\eg synthesizer), which prevents any melodic ornamentation~\cite{le2022orchestral} and restricts its integration into the queried ensemble.
+Thus, we propose an \emph{inference guidance} process designed to ensure the melodic fidelity in a more flexible way in the generation.

 First, the melody is identified in the original piece during a pre-processing step using a bar-wise and track-wise skyline algorithm.
-The melody in each bar corresponds to the track with the highest average pitch within that bar.
-The instrument playing the melody is then chosen by the model or can be specified by the user.
+The melody in each bar is estimated as being the track with the highest average pitch within that bar\footnote{This assumption is a compromise as the melody can possibly be misdetected (\eg melodic bassoon or cello).
+Further improvements may be implemented with track role identification~\cite{guo2019midi}.}.

+The instrument playing the melody is first chosen by the model or can be specified by the user.
 In particular, the model or the user may choose to use different instruments to play the melody in different bars of the generated piece.

-Then, the tokens identified as melody in the original piece are used as beat-level conditions at inference time.
-For each \token{Sub-beat} token generated, a \token{Track} token corresponding to the chosen melodic instrument, followed by tokens corresponding to the melody (\ie pitch class, octave, duration, velocity) are appended to the generated content.
-In further experiments, we also allow the model to generate the \token{Octave} token to evaluate its relation with the instrument's register.
-The next tokens (\ie all the tokens from the accompaniment until the next melodic tokens) are then generated auto-regressively.
+The melody notes are then generated alongside with the re-orchestration using \emph{inference guidance}: tokens identified as melody in the original piece are treated as beat-level conditions at inference time.
+Following Figure~\ref{fig:model_architecture} (top left), after a \token{Bar} token and the enforced \emph{header} describing this bar, each \token{Sub-beat} token generated by the model is followed by an enforced \token{Track} token corresponding to the chosen melodic instrument, along with the tokens corresponding to the melody note played at this time position (\ie pitch class, octave, duration, and velocity).
+The next tokens (\ie all the accompaniment tokens until the next melodic tokens) are then generated auto-regressively.
+In particular, we do not restrict the model to generate additional notes played by the melodic instrument.
+In further experiments (see Table~\ref{tab:octave}), we allow the model to infer \token{Octave} tokens to evaluate its relation with the instruments' register.